 - be at least 18 years old on or before the next election (individuals who are 16 and 17 years of age may pre-register to vote; if a 17 year old will be 18 years of age on or before the upcoming general election, they may pre-register and vote in the primary election)

 - not be a convicted felon currently incarcerated for commission of a felony

 - *find more information on voting rights restoration here

 - Utah offers online voter registration.

 - You should know: you need a Utah ID to use Utah's online voter registration system.
 The address on the ID needs to match the address where you're registering to vote.
-If you don't have a Utah-issued ID, you can still register to vote by mail.
+If you don't have a Utah-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Your completed voter registration form must contain your Utah Driver License number, a Utah State Identification number, or the last four digits of your Social Security number.
 If you do not have a Utah Driver License or a Utah State Identification card, please write "None" in the designated space and fill in the last four digits of your Social Security number.

 - Box 7 - Choice of Party: Utah requires that you register with a party to participate in partisan primary elections.
 You should register with the party whose primary you would like to vote in.
 However some parties allow unaffiliated voters to participate in their primary elections.